thisoktipus/my-repo/Lesson Plan_ Cryptography Fundamentals.md

 There are two types of symmetric key encryption:

  - **Block algorithms** - A method of encrypting in which a key and algorithm are applied to a block of data instead of one bit at a time.
-The simplest modes where the message is divided into blocks and encrypted separately is the **Electronic Codebook mode**.
+The simplest modes in which the message is divided into blocks and encrypted separately is the **Electronic Codebook mode**.
 ![Electronic Codebook Mode Diagram](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d6/ECB_encryption.svg/2880px-ECB_encryption.svg.png)

- It is common to apply the cipher text from the previously encrypted block to the next block so that blocks do not get encrypted the same way.
-This is what is called **Cipher Block Chaining**.
+ It is common to apply the cipher text from the previously encrypted block to the next block so the blocks do not get encrypted the same way.
+This is what is called **Cipher Block Chaining** and provides a more secure incryption.
  ![Ciper Block Chaining Mode Diagram](https://upload.wikimedia.org/wikipedia/commons/thumb/8/80/CBC_encryption.svg/2880px-CBC_encryption.svg.png)

  - **Stream algorithms** - Data is encrypted as it streams one bit at a time instead of being retained in memory.
 This method is not commonly used in modern cryptography.

-Some examples of symmetric key encryption algorithms are:
+A few examples of symmetric key encryption algorithms are:

- - AES - Advanced Encryption Standard
+ - AES - Advanced Encryption Standard - **Block cipher**
- - DES - Data Encryption Standard
+ - DES - Data Encryption Standard - **Block cipher**
- - IDEA - Internation Data Encryption Algorithm
+ - IDEA - Internation Data Encryption Algorithm - **Block cipher**
- - BLOWFISH - Replacement for DES and IDEA
+ - BLOWFISH - Replacement for DES and IDEA - **Block cipher**
- - RC4 - Rivest Cipher 4
+ - RC4 - Rivest Cipher 4 - **Stream cipher**
- - RC5 - Rivest Cipher 5
+ - RC5 - Rivest Cipher 5 - **Block cipher**
- - RC6 - Rivest Cipher 6
+ - RC6 - Rivest Cipher 6 - **Block cipher**

-Let's look at a couple.
+For our purposes, let's look at a few of these:

 **DES** - The original block cipher algorithm was developed by IBM in the 70s.
 However, with a key length of 56 bits, by the 90s it became apparent it wasn't sufficiently secure against brute force attacks with modern computers.

 **Triple DES** - Introduced in the late 90s, Triple DES employs 3 keys with a strength of 168 bits.
 But this comes at a price: slow performance.

-**AES** - Replacing DES in the early 2000s, it features a block size of 128 or 256 bits and three key length options: 128, 192, and 256.
+**AES** - Replacing DES in the early 2000s, AES features a block size of 128 or 256 bits and three key length options: 128, 192, and 256.

 # Asymmetric Key Encryption
 As you can probably surmise, symmetric key encryption has its limitations.
-How does one exactly get the secret key to the recipient securely?  **Asymmetric Key Encryption** aims to solve some of the issues that arise from symmetric key encryption.
-Lets use a mailbox as an analogy.
+For instance, how does one get the secret key to the recipient securely?
+Or how does one keep both the sender's and recipient's data from being completely compromised with the use of 1 secret key?  **Asymmetric Key Encryption** aims to solve some of the issues that arise from symmetric key encryption.
+Let's use a mailbox as an analogy.
 The mailbox is available to the public which represents the public key.
 Everyone who knows the address can reach the mailbox and put a package in it.
 However, only the owner has a key to open it and access the packages.
 Let's get a bit more technical since asymmetric key encryption is widely used in HTTPS, Bitcoin, PGP (to securely send emails) and SSH.

 Both parties involved must generate key pairs on their computers: a public key and a private key.
 Lets say Alice wants to encrypt a message for Bob.
 They first start by exchanging their public keys.
 Alice takes Bobs public key and encrypts the message.
 She then sends the encrypted message to Bob who uses his private key to unlock it and read it.
 Even Alice would not be able to decrypt the message because she does not have Bobs private key.
 The strength of asymmetric encryption now lies with Alice and Bob to securely store their private keys.